Modularize Cocoon apps (Using blocks)

 </project>

 If you use the RCL goal of the Cocoon Maven plugin, you will also want to add the location of the new block to the configuration file of block1.
-This has the advantage that you can work on block2 and the changes take effect immediatly.
+This has the advantage that you can work on block2 and the changes take effect immediately.
 Open getting-started-app/myBlock1/rcl.properties and add

-com.mycompany.myBlock1.service%classes-dir=./target/classes com.mycompany.myBlock2.service%classes-dir=../myBlock2/target/classes %exclude-lib=com.mycompany:myBlock2
+com.mycompany.myBlock1.service%classes-dir=./target/classes

 Restart the servlet container by invoking